-The Boyne Valley and Newgrange Monument
+The Newgrange Monument

 The father of Oscar Wilde (William Wilde) wrote of the Boyne that the history of Ireland could be traced through its monuments.
-This is certainly still true today.
+This is indeed still true today.
 Moreover, its sites and monuments are amongst the best examples of their kind in Europe.
 And they are all within a short distance of each other.
 These include the medieval town of Drogheda.
 The great prehistoric tombs at Brú Na Bóinne (Newgrange) and the site of the infamous Battle of the Boyne.

 Newgrange, Ireland’s best known Neolithic tomb is a beautiful testament to Irelands pre-Christian era.
 The tomb itself dates from around c 3,200 B.C. and is the best-known monument of Brú-na-Bóinne.
 It predates the Biblical pyramids by 400 years and Stonehenge by 1000.
 In 1993 it was listed as a UNESCO World Heritage Site.